FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/About_PassPort_am/unconf_access_management.md

 ## Updating the cache

 When Transfer CFT or Copilot is configured to use PassPort AM , it periodically scans for changes in user rights.
-The changes are then saved in the file defined in <span class="code">am.passport.persistency.fname</span>.
-These scans occur at regular intervals as defined by the <span class="code">am.passport.persistency.check\_interval</span> parameter.
+The changes are then saved in the file defined in `am.passport.persistency.fname`.
+These scans occur at regular intervals as defined by the `am.passport.persistency.check_interval` parameter.

 -   To force an immediate cache update, you can manually run CFTSXPAM (as described below).
 -   If a user (a non-superuser) is not listed in the cache and tries to start Transfer CFT, Transfer CFT cannot start and displays the [CFTX03W](../../../troubleshoot_intro/messages_and_error_codes_start_here/cftx_messages) error in the log.
 To fix, you can manually execute CFTSXPAM and restart Transfer CFT.